 - The greater the drag, emissions, and fuel consumption

-- The worse the boat performance (top end, time to plane)
+- The worse the boat performs (top end speed, acceleration, time to plane)

-- The more likely the guard is to create cavitation problems
+- The more likely the guard is to create cavitation issues

-- The more likely weeds or debris will become an issue
+- The more likely weeds or debris entrapment will become an issue

 The terms “mesh” and “screen” in this post refer not only to typical square grid screens, but also to to non-square grids, to varying grids, to long narrow slots created by vanes, and to gaps in propeller guard cages created from rods.